qu8n/dotfiles/scripts/README.md

 # Scripts

-Scripts in this directory or its subdirectories (except `raycast/`) can be ran from anywhere as they were added to the PATH in `zsh/paths.zsh`.
+Scripts in this directory or its subdirectories can be ran from anywhere.
+(They are programmatically added to PATH in `zsh/paths.zsh`.

 ## Steps to creating a new script